-We currently anticipate that we will use between \$45.0 million and \$50.0 million of the net proceeds received by us to expand and support our sales and marketing infrastructure, including hiring additional sales, marketing and clinical education personnel, between \$12.0 million and \$15.0 million to fund research and development activities, including hiring technical personnel and purchasing product components and supplies, and between \$20.0 million and \$25.0 million to expand and support our manufacturing capabilities, including hiring operational and quality control personnel.
-We expect that the balance will be used for working capital and other general corporate purposes, including costs and expenses associated with being a public company.
+We currently anticipate that we will use between \$ million and \$ million of the net proceeds received by us to expand our sales and marketing infrastructure, between \$ million and \$ million to fund additional research and development activities and between \$ million and \$ million to expand our manufacturing capabilities.
+We expect that the balance will be used for working capital and other general corporate purposes.
 Our expected use of the net proceeds from this offering is based upon our present plans and business condition.
 As of the date of this prospectus, we cannot predict with certainty all of the particular uses for the net proceeds to be received upon the completion of this offering or the amounts that we will actually spend on the uses set forth above.
-The amounts and timing of our actual use of proceeds will vary depending on numerous factors, including the factors described under the heading "Risk Factors" beginning on page 12 of this prospectus.
+The amounts and timing of our actual use of proceeds will vary depending on numerous factors, including the factors described under the heading "Risk Factors" beginning on page 11 of this prospectus.
 As a result, management will retain broad discretion over the allocation of the net proceeds from this offering, and investors will be relying on the judgment of our management regarding the application of the net proceeds.